Sponsor a pet from poor rural communities

 – offering them a doghouse where they can have some protection against extreme weather.

-In time, we hope to convince people to stop keep dogs chained, to bring them inside (in a warehouse, if not inside their house) when it’s freezing cold; to help them understand the importance of regular vet checks and also how vital is for a dog to have fresh, clean water.
+In time, we hope to convince people to stop keeping dogs chained, to bring them inside (in a warehouse, if not inside their house) when it’s freezing cold; to help them understand the importance of regular vet checks and also how vital is for a dog to have fresh, clean water.
 In rural areas, we have to start from zero, with basics notions and with patience, deliver more information for those who are receptive.

 You can choose a gift package to support one (or more) of them.
 In case one dog gets multiple sponsors, the gifts will enable us to help more animals.
 For the moment, due to limited staff and logistics, we can present and provide updates for these dogs and cats.
 Our compassion and care can and will change their future.